umwrit350sp17/team6/teamdocs/PROGRESS REPORT 1.md

 #### **Group Problems:**

-So far, our group is experiencing minimal problems.
-It is still early on in the project, but one of our group members responded late to our chat about the project and thus, has made zero contributions.
-If this changes, no action is needed.
-However, if nothing changes, a discussion with the instructor may be warranted about this member's participation.
+So far, our group is experiencing minimal problems; mostly related to understanding our messaging platform, Slack, and understanding/operating/navigating GitHub.

 #### **Late Status Reports:**